 Tips for Shopping in Europe

-A good source of inexpensive clothing is at an open air market.
+A good source of inexpensive clothing is at an open-air market.
 Weekly markets in smaller towns and daily in larger usually have an increasing number of vendors for clothing.
-You might be amazed at what you find and prices are usually better than you'll find in the US.
+You might be amazed at what you find and prices are usually better than you'll find in the United States.